sneshyba/pypchem/README.md

 *Version compatibility*

-The following versions work -- all default except for jupyter-client version 6.1.1.
-(I don't understand why the students' notebook version is different from the instructor's version.)
+The following versions work -- all default except for jupyter-client version 6.1.12.
+I don't understand why the students' notebook version is different from the instructor's version, but it doesn't seem to hurt anything.

 	[instructor@instructor-virtualbox ~]$ jupyter --version
 	Selected Jupyter core packages...